Yes, America's Anchorman is away, and this is your undocumented anchor man.

 I'd have the other room remodeled.

-I'm afraid he doesn't get reelected.
+I'm afraid he doesn't get re-elected.

-Well well, you know what we need?
+Well, you know what we need?

 Trump played on Trump terms.

-I don't happen to agree with, I said I'm not a big fan of Trump's uh I don't think he's a conservative, don't think he's a Republican, uh disagree with his views on who's to blame for the hellish hole we've dug for ourselves.
+Disagree with his views on who's to blame for the hellish hole we've dug for ourselves.

 But whatever you feel about him, Trump played on Trump terms.

-Uh so that's what we need.
+So that's what we need.

-Uh the lesson you need to learn from that is Trump played on Trump's terms and he won there.
+The lesson you need to learn from that is Trump played on Trump's terms and he won there.

 Americans settle that question once and for all in 1776.

-Uh so we don't need uh we don't need to worry about that.
+So we don't need to worry about that.

-It's unbecoming uh to uh pay attention to it.
+It's unbecoming to pay attention to it.

-Uh you can talk about all your uh blood sucking uh parasites in the royal family uh and all the rest of it.
+You can talk about all the blood-sucking parasites in the royal family and all the rest of it, but I'll tell you something.

-Uh what's Republican about that?
+What's Republican about that?

 This guy is supposed to be a citizen legislator.